PREVIOUS: CDs – Intro (#3)

 1. FIRST INFO – The brain accepts as correct the first info it gets about any completely new topic, person, situation… without critical evaluation, whether accurate or not.
 Additional info that fits with the original input is also accepted as true, regardless of validity.

-Even if we suspect (intellectually) that some info might be wrong, the brain has no ‘warning signal’ to indicate what is or isn’t OK
+Even if we suspect (intellectually) that some info might be wrong, the brain has no ‘warning signal’ to indicate what is or is not legitimate

 EXP: If a new lover is charming, intelligent & seductive at first, the unconscious will label them as safe or at least acceptable, no matter what they’re really like

-• Then, when the brain notices a stimulus (whatever triggers a reaction in us – like a hand waving), it goes thru all it’s stored info about:
+• Then, when the brain notices a stimulus (whatever triggers a reaction in us – like a hand wave), it goes thru all it’s stored info about:

 — the origin of the stimulus (who’s waving)